See Stormi Webster Bravely Feed Lizards on Tropical Vacation With Kylie Jenner and Travis Scott - E! Online

 Stormi Webster has no problem keeping up with the wildlife.

-Kylie Jenner's Instagram Story captured Stormi showing off her brave side while feeding lizards on a beachy vacation with her mom and dad, Travis Scott, on May 5.
+Kylie Jenner's Instagram Story captured Stormi showing off her brave side while feeding iguanas on a beachy vacation with her mom and dad, Travis Scott, on May 5.

 In the clip, Kylie goes first on giving the reptiles a snack before asking Stormi, 4, if she wants to try.